ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/templates-regex.md

 ${ip:Escaped} generated ${total:Escaped} requests
 ```

-Now let's use these formats to export the following query:
+Now let's use these templates to export the following query:

 ```sql
 SELECT